sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-ultrafeeder-container.md

 Press `CTRL-C` to escape this screen.

-You should also be able to point your web browser at `http://docker.host.ip.addr:8080/` to view the web interface \(change `docker.host.ip.addr` to the IP address of your docker host\).
+You should also be able to point your web browser to `http://docker.host.ip.addr:8080/` to view the web interface \(change `docker.host.ip.addr` to the IP address or hostname of your docker host\).
 You should see a map showing your currently tracked aircraft, and a link to the "Performance Graphs".

 ## UUID security